-First, given that very few personal injury cases now go to proof or jury trial, it may be difficult for some candidates to present direct evidence in respect of some elements of Units 10 of the Standard, dealing with the management of proof/jury trial and post proof/trial procedures.
+First, given that very few personal injury cases now go to court, it may be difficult for some candidates to present direct evidence in respect of some elements of Units 10 and 11 of the Standard, dealing with the management of trial and post-trial procedures.
 The candidate must have demonstrated their ability to handle all of the pre-court procedures listed under Unit 10.
 However, if the candidate has never had a case which went to court, a covering note to the application should set out what steps have been taken by the candidate to ensure they are fully familiar with the court process.
 These steps should include attendance at appropriate training events, and must always include having attended court, on one or more occasions, with a fellow lawyer to observe the court proceedings in a civil litigation matter and to discuss, with the lawyer having carriage of the case, the way in which it was conducted.
 The assessor should seek confirmation from the lawyer so observed that, in the opinion of that lawyer, the candidate would be capable handling the trial procedures competently.
-The elements which may be addressed in this way are 10d, 10e, 10f, 10g, 10i and 10k.
+The elements which may be addressed in this way are 10f, 10g, 10h, 10i, 10j, 10k, 10m, 10n, 10p, 11a, 11b and 11c.